Sandy León

-Sandy David León López (born March 13, 1989) is a Venezuelan professional baseball catcher in the Texas Rangers organization.
-He has played in Major League Baseball (MLB) for the Washington Nationals, Boston Red Sox, Cleveland Indians, Miami Marlins, Cleveland Guardians and Minnesota Twins.
+Sandy David León López (born March 13, 1989) is a Venezuelan professional baseball catcher in the Atlanta Braves organization.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals, Boston Red Sox, Cleveland Indians/Guardians, Miami Marlins, Minnesota Twins, and Texas Rangers.
+He has also played for the Colombia national baseball team.

 Professional career

 Washington Nationals

 León signed with the Washington Nationals on January 17, 2007, and made his professional debut with the Gulf Coast Nationals later that year.
 He spent two years in the Gulf Coast League before splitting the 2009 season between the Vermont Lake Monsters of the New York–Penn League and the South Atlantic League's Hagerstown Suns.
 León returned to the Suns for the 2010 season and was promoted to the Potomac Nationals in 2011.
 He spent time with the Auburn Doubledays, Harrisburg Senators, and Syracuse Chiefs in 2012 before his first major league callup.

 León was called up to the majors for the first time on May 13, 2012.
 He made his Major League debut on May 14, 2012.
 In the fourth inning of his debut, León sprained his right ankle in a collision with San Diego Padres third baseman Chase Headley at home plate.